Tuulikki Pietilä

-Ida Helmi Tuulikki Pietilä (18 February 1917 – 23 February 2009) was an American-born Finnish graphic artist and professor.
+Ida Helmi Tuulikki Pietilä (18 February 1917 – 23 February 2009) was a Finnish graphic artist and professor.
 Pietilä is considered one of Finland's most influential graphic artists, with her work being shown in multiple art exhibitions.
 She worked as a teacher at the Academy of Fine Arts, Helsinki, and later trained graphic artists and wrote multiple books about graphic arts.
+She worked in metal engraving, woodcut, lithography and serigraphy.

 Personal life

-Pietilä was born in Seattle, Washington, United States, before moving with her parents to Finland as a child.
+Pietilä was born in Seattle, Washington, United States, before moving with her Finnish parents to Finland as a child.
 Pietilä had a brother, Reima Pietilä, who was a noted architect.

 Pietilä died in 2009 in Helsinki, at the age of 92.
-She bequeathed more than 1400 pieces of art to Ateneum.
+She bequeathed more than 1,400 pieces of art to Ateneum.